 I use the Asset Cleanup plugin in order to selectively load scripts on specific pages.
 This way you can decide that specific scripts that you don’t want to be loaded on certain pages of your website, won’t be requested.
 This can drastically improve the load times.
 Be sure, however, to not disable scripts that are necessary for the functionality of your pages.

 Images are usually the heaviest pieces of the loaded content.
 More than often I see that the use of heavy images is the reason for slow loading times.
 By using compression, the requested images are reduced in size, without sacrificing too much quality.
 This, in turn, reduces strain on your web server and improves load times.

 Every plugin uses resources.
-Think about CPU processing power for HTTP requests, database calls or reading files from the SSD.
+Think about CPU processing power for HTTP requests, database calls, or reading files from the SSD.
 Again, this comes at a cost, namely performance.
-Through some plugins are more lightweight than others, it’s best practice to remove the ones you don’t need.
+Though some plugins are more lightweight than others, it’s best practice to remove the ones you don’t need.
 Not only will this free up resources and make WordPress Faster, but also decrease potential incompatibilities.

-8. Always use the best PHP / MySQL versions
+8. Always use the Lastest PHP / MySQL versions

 PHP 7.x is at least twice as fast as PHP 5.x.
 If you want WordPress to be fast, it’s important to use the latest version.
 Web hosting providers will allow you to select your preferred versions for PHP and MySQL in the admin panel (cPanel, or whatever they are using).
 Always make sure to select the latest (but stable) versions.
 Also, remember to first check used plugins to support the selected version.